markjprice/cs11dotnet7/docs/errata/errata.md

 ```cs
 WriteLine($"Increase price success for ID: {resultUpdate.productId}.");
 ```

+# Page 495 - Filtering entities with Where

+> Thanks to [Masoud](https://github.com/MAS-OUD) for raising this [issue on 20 April 2023](https://github.com/markjprice/cs11dotnet7/issues/62).

+In Steps 3 and 5, the screenshots in *Figure 11.1* and *Figure 11.2* show a solution name of **Chapter12** when it should be **Chapter11**.
+In the next edition, I will retake the screenshots.

 # Page 548 - Creating a class library for a Northwind database context